machdyne/zeitlos/docs/chip8_app.md

 disassembler and single-step debugger.
 Phase 8 is optional and gated on measurement.

-It has not yet run on real hardware -- see "Not yet verified" at the end for exactly what that leaves open.

 ## Why this is software and not a CPU in the fabric

 The obvious FPGA answer is to build a CHIP-8 core in RTL.
 It would be